jenkinsci/azure-keyvault-plugin/README.md

 AZURE_KEYVAULT_LABEL_SELECTOR=myCustomLabel
 ```

-If included in your config, when the Azure Key Vault plugin is resolving credentials from your Key Vault, it will skip any secret that does not contain a tag `label=myCustomLabel`.
+If included in your config, when the Azure Key Vault plugin is resolving credentials from your Key Vault, it will skip any secret that does not contain a tag `jenkins-label=myCustomLabel`.
 For example, if two secrets are set within the KeyVault:

 ```bash
 az keyvault secret set --vault-name my-vault \